preames/public-notes/defining-escape.rst

-.. header:: This is a DRAFT of a RFC I'm considering sending to llvm-dev.
-The current status is more an attempt to organize thoughts than an actually proposal.
+.. header:: This is a snapshot of a previous version of the defining-capture.rst file.
+As noted at the bottom, this is a *incorrect* definition of capture, but the text seemed potentially useful, so I saved it for later.

 -------------------------------------------------
 Defining Capture